 11. Google image search will be more effective if you enter what you want to get.
 For example, a “Chevrolet” request will give you less precise results than a “Black Chevrolet in the mountains”.

-12. If you can’t find a job seeker in social networks (but you need to), here’s a lifehack.
+12. Here’s a lifehack for those who can’t find a job seeker in social networks.
 Upload the photo from his or her CV, insert it into the image search — done, you have found the person you need.

 14. If you write in different languages, install the program to switch the keyboard layout on the computer automatically.

-16. Set the mouse / touchpad on the computer at maximum speed to save time.
+16. Set the mouse or touchpad on the computer at maximum speed to save time.

 17. Group similar tasks.
 It is much easier to make 5 calls or answer all the emails at once than to be distracted by them throughout the day.

-18. Plug your company to the fast internet without any crashes.
+18. Plug your company to the fastest internet with minimum crashes.
 A good option will be having two different providers in case of sudden breakdowns.

 19. Regularly ventilate the room while you’re working.
 Fresh air improves productivity.

 22. Use phone notes.
-Write all the new ideas straight into your notes or speak on audio.
+Write all the new ideas straight into your notes or speak on the microphone.
 It is better to keep them in the cloud to work later directly on your tablet/laptop.

-24. Always remember why you visit the social network.
+24. Always remember why you visit any social network.
 If this does not help, set the alarm to get out of there.
-Sometimes you can find a timer in the settings that notifies you of your time spent there.
+Sometimes you can find a timer in the settings that notifies you of your spent time.
 Facebook: Settings — Your time on Facebook.
 Instagram: Settings — Account — Your activity.